Duwamish Tribal Chairwoman

 Today, the Duwamish River is polluted, its neighborhoods in poor health, and its industrial base stagnant.
 But plans for cleanup and revitalization are underway, led by a new generation of pioneers who reimagine the Duwamish as "a river for all."

 BJ Cummings is a Seattle-based writer, public speaker and filmmaker.
-Cummings founded the Duwamish River Cleanup Coalition in 2001 and has worked with the river's resident, tribal, fishing, business and regulatory communities for 25 years.
+Cummings founded the Duwamish River Cleanup Coalition in 2001 and has worked with the river's resident, tribal, fishing, business and regulatory communities for 30 years.
 She has been honored as a national "River Hero," Seattle "Sustainability Hero," King County "Green Globe" Leader in Environmental Activism, and one of Seattle Magazine's "25 Most Influential People of the Year."
-She currently manages community engagement for the University of Washington's Superfund Research Program.
+She currently manages community engagement for the University of Washington's EDGE environmental health research center.